shahrilx/microservice/README.md

 - Clone the repository and navigate to it

-- Run `docker-compose up` to start the services
+- Run `docker-compose up` to start the services.

-- Try `GET http://YOUR_HOST:4000/api/status` to check whether application is running
+- Try `GET http://YOUR_HOST:4000/api/status` to check whether application is running.

 ## Build the frontend